Apiaceae: Other uses

 The poisonous members of the Apiaceae have been used for a variety of purposes globally.
 The poisonous Oenanthe crocata has been used as an aid in suicides, and arrow poisons have been made from various other family species.

 Daucus carota has been used as coloring for butter.

 Dorema ammoniacum, Ferula galbaniflua, and Ferula moschata (sumbul) are sources of incense.

 The woody Azorella compacta Phil. has been used in South America for fuel.

 Toxicity

 Many species in the family Apiaceae produce phototoxic substances (called furanocoumarins) that sensitize human skin to sunlight.
 Contact with plant parts that contain furanocoumarins, followed by exposure to sunlight, may cause phytophotodermatitis, a serious skin inflammation.
 Phototoxic species include Ammi majus, Notobubon galbanum, the parsnip (Pastinaca sativa) and numerous species of the genus Heracleum, especially the giant hogweed (Heracleum mantegazzianum).
 Of all the plant species that have been reported to induce phytophotodermatitis, approximately half belong to the family Apiaceae.

-The family Apiaceae also includes a smaller number of poisonous species, including poison hemlock, water hemlock, spotted cowbane, fool's parsley, and various species of water dropwort.
+The family Apiaceae also includes a smaller number of neurotoxic species, including poison hemlock, water hemlock, spotted cowbane, fool's parsley, and various species of water dropwort.

 Some members of the family Apiaceae, including carrot, celery, fennel, parsley and parsnip, contain polyynes, an unusual class of organic compounds that exhibit cytotoxic effects.